 Lawn Care

 Did you know that fertilizers contain nutrients like nitrogen and phosphorus, which have a negative impact on the health and water quality of our local streams?
-Plants can only utilize a certain amount of fertilizer, and the excess fertilizer washes away with the rain into neighborhood streams which eventually end up in the Chesapeake Bay.
+Plants can only utilize a certain amount of fertilizer and when these excess chemicals wash into nearby storm drains, they end up in local streams and eventually in the Chesapeake Bay.
+You should also be mindful of using pesticides and herbicides, which can impact local waterways and harm aquatic life.

 Before applying fertilizer, test your soil.
 You may not need to fertilize!
 Contact your local extension office for a soil test kit.